 - IR Sensors: Helping protect the A4 are a set of IR sensors on the leading side to help it avoid obstacles like chair legs, walls and a drop sensor to prevent it falling down the stairs.
 There’s also a physical bumper so it will notice any obstacles that the sensors failed to pick up.

-- Side Brushes: With rotating side brushes to drag into dust to the vacuum component, there’s a 1000pa of suction to drag dust and hair into the bin.
+- Side Brushes: With rotating side brushes to drag into dust to the vacuum component, there’s a 1000pa of suction to drag dust, dirt and hair into the bin.
 Cleaning modes include spot, edge and pre-planned modes.

 - HEPA Filtration: A HEPA filter will help those with dust or pet allergies, while the home charging dock and easily, low-cost replaceable spares mean it can remain a valuable member of your digital family.

 - Remote Control: Rather than having to bend down or pick the 5lb unit, it can be programmed by an infrared remote control.There’s no smart phone app or Bluetooth, but the iLife really doesn’t need it unless you’re really remote.
-Omissions like that help keep the price down, which is perhaps the biggest key feature of the product, available for under $200 if you find it on sale.
+Omissions like that help keep the price down, which is perhaps the biggest key feature of the product.

 Important Pros and Cons

 - Price: The iLife A4 is half the price, if not less, of some models with comparable specifications, like those in the Roomba range.
 That’s a compelling reason in itself and it doesn’t skimp on power or performance.
 You can check here for the latest pricing.
-The replacement parts are also inexpensive, so you can keep the A4 in top condition with brushes bristles and filters, available in a pack for about $15.
+The replacement parts are also inexpensive, so you can keep the A4 in top condition with brushes bristles and filters, available in a pack.